-Johnny Tapia is a name synonymous with boxing.
-A multi-weight world champion who competed in the ring on a relatable level for the fans.
+Tapia is a name synonymous with boxing.
+He was a multi-weight world champion who competed in the ring on a relatable level for the fans.

 Born John Lee Anthony Tapia in 1967, the Albuquerque, New Mexico native knew seething pain from his early years.